Detecting Multilevel Manipulation from Limit Order Book via Cascaded Contrastive Representation Learning: Experiments

 \subsubsection{Baselines and Metrics}

-To comprehensively evaluate the performance improvements enabled by our proposed training paradigm and architectural design, we benchmark our approach against a diverse set of representation learning models, which are selected from various domains to showcase the generalizability of our method.
-Specifically, we include classical models like CNN2~\cite{tsantekidis2020using} and LSTM~\cite{tsantekidis2017using}, which are early applications of standard architectures to LOB data.
-We further compare with LOB-specific models for anomaly detection (JFDS~\cite{poutre2024deep}) and representation learning (SimLOB~\cite{li2024simlob}).
-Finally, we evaluate state-of-the-art time-series models developed on general benchmarks, including FEDformer~\cite{zhou2022fedformer} and TimesNet~\cite{wu2023timesnet}.
+To comprehensively evaluate the performance improvements enabled by the \textbf{proposed mode} (the cascaded LOB representation architecture and the combined training loss) over the \textbf{original mode} (the MSE training loss), we select a diverse set of 6 representation learning models as the Contrastive Fusion Encoder and two classic detectors for downstream evaluation.
+The representation models include classical architectures applied to LOB data (CNN2~\citep{tsantekidis2020using}, LSTM~\citep{tsantekidis2017using}), LOB-specific models for anomaly detection or representation learning (JFDS~\citep{poutre2024deep}, SimLOB~\citep{li2024simlob}), and state-of-the-art time-series models developed on general benchmarks (FEDformer~\citep{zhou2022fedformer}, TimesNet~\citep{wu2023timesnet}).
+For downstream detectors, Isolation Forest \citep{liu2008isolation} and OC-SVM \citep{scholkopf1999support} are employed to assess the effectiveness of the learned representations and perform end-to-end comparisons on the raw data.

-To ensure a fair evaluation of the learned representations, we utilize two classic unsupervised anomaly detection algorithms as the downstream detectors: Isolation Forest \cite{liu2008isolation} and OC-SVM \cite{scholkopf1999support}.
-These methods are selected due to their ability to effectively handle the high-dimensional representations generated by our framework, as certain other end-to-end models are either incompatible or computationally inefficient.
-To isolate and quantify the contribution of our proposed representation learning approach, we also use these detectors to perform an end-to-end performance comparison directly on the raw data.

-For performance evaluation, we employ a suite of widely-used metrics: Area Under the Receiver Operating Characteristic Curve (AUROC), Area Under the Precision-Recall Curve (AUC-PR), F-score, Recall, and Precision.
+For performance evaluation, we employ a suite of widely-used metrics: Area Under the Precision-Recall Curve (AUC-PR), Area Under the Receiver Operating Characteristic Curve (AUROC), F-score, Recall, and Precision.
 Given the extreme class imbalance in our financial anomaly detection dataset, we place particular emphasis on the AUC-PR, as it provides a more reliable assessment by being sensitive to the minority class.
-Furthermore, as the cost of misclassifying fraudulent orders is significantly higher, we utilize the F-beta measure with $\beta = 4$ to heavily weight recall and penalize false negatives.
+Furthermore, as the cost of misclassifying anomalous orders is significantly higher, we utilize the F-beta measure with $\beta = 4$ to heavily weight recall and penalize false negatives.